DrewML/webpack-detective/README.md

 # webpack detective

-A Progressive Web App that helps you analyze the stats output from webpack
+An app that helps you analyze the stats output from webpack